Alexie Caimoso Brooks Hits SEA Games Bronze Mark

 Alexie has several offers, including Ateneo (who she represented at the National Open) but is not ruling out the possibility of studying overseas if the opportunity comes, notably a particular NCAA College in the United States which has expressed interest.

-She is still Grade 12, so she has this other year to improve on herPalaro Record.
+She is still in Grade 12, so she has this other year to improve on herPalaro Record.

 “I hope I can break my Personal best or atleast win a medal.
 I just started my training last week though.”

 At the ASEAN School Games Alexie will be up against some very strong opponents including athletes from Vietnam at 1.76m, Thailand at 1.74m and Malaysia at 1.72m, and of course Caminong at 1.71m.

 Im very nervous cause they’re so strong but still im gonna give all my best, I do believe that God has a better plan that what we think.Said Alexie about the prospect of competing in a field of 1.70m+ jumpers.

 Recently crowned 2017 Palaro (National High School) Champion Alexie Caimoso of Iloilo came to light with a recent 1.72m.
 This was a significant improvement from the 1.65m she registered in Antique back in April.

 While the 1.72m is unofficial as it was at a district meet not recognized by the PATAFA, the mark is well above the current 1.68m Junior Record.